krebsni/a-tool-for-the-estimation-of-lattice-parameters/doc/literature.rst

 .. only:: html or text
     .. rubric:: References

-`Note: Sphinx brok some latex formatting.`
+`Note: Sphinx broke some latex formatting.
+Forward slashes in the links must be removed.`

 .. bibliography::